KAJA-MOIDEEN/KAJA-MOIDEEN/README.md

 - **Other:** Git, GitHub, Responsive Design

 ## 💼 Past Projects
-- [MultiVendor Ecommerce](https://ecommerce.whytap.tech/) - A Multi-Vendor E-Commerce Platform built with the MERN Stack (MongoDB, Express, React, Node.js).
+- [Multi-Vendor Ecommerce](https://ecommerce.whytap.tech/) - A Multi-Vendor E-Commerce Platform built with the MERN Stack (MongoDB, Express, React, Node.js).
 It allows multiple vendors to manage their products, while customers can browse and purchase.
 The platform features role-based access and a responsive design using Tailwind CSS.
-- [Project 2 Name](link-to-project) - Brief description of project 2.
+- [CHAT-APP](https://github.com/KAJA-MOIDEEN/CHAT-APP) -  A real-time chat application built using React for the frontend, Node.js with Express.js for the backend, and Socket.IO for seamless bi-directional communication.
+It supports user authentication, dynamic message updates, and group or private chats, providing a responsive and interactive user experience.
-- [Spotify-API](https://github.com/KAJA-MOIDEEN/Spotify-API) - Brief description of project 3.
+- [Spotify-Web-API](https://github.com/KAJA-MOIDEEN/Spotify-API) - A sleek and responsive music platform built using HTML, CSS, and JavaScript, integrated with the Spotify API.
+It enables users to search for tracks, browse playlists, and view song details, providing a seamless music discovery experience.

 ## 📫 How to Reach Me